 Les Grandes Serres Cuvee Origine is produced from a blend that is usually close to 90% Grenache and 10% Syrah.
 The wine is aged in used, Burgundy barrels that range from 2-3 years of age.
 This wine might not be in production any longer.

-Les Grandes Serres also produces and markets wine from numerous other Southern Rhone regions including: Gigondas, Vacqueyras, Muscat de Beaumes de Venise, Tavel, Cotes du Rhone and Ventoux.
+Les Grandes Serres also produces wine from numerous other Southern Rhone regions including: Gigondas, Vacqueyras, Muscat de Beaumes de Venise, Tavel, Cotes du Rhone and Ventoux appellations.
 In the Cotes du Rhone appellation, Les Grandes Serres produces both red and white wines.

 Les Grandes Serres Wine Tasting Notes